Skip to content

 FAQs

-What type of wood should I burn in my fire pit?
+What type of wood should I burn in a fire pit?

-How hot does a fire table or fire pit fueled by propane or natural gas get?
+How hot does a propane or natural gas fire pit get?

 Previous article What to Do With Fire Pit Ashes?
 10 Ways to Use Fireplace Ash